meilisearch/documentation/references/synonyms.md

 }
 ```

-## Add or replace synonyms
+## Update synonyms

 <RouteHighlighter method="POST" route="/indexes/:uid/settings/synonyms"/>

-Add or replace the list of synonyms of an index.
+Update the list of synonyms of an index.

 #### Path Variables